 - a.
-The determination of grade for the purposes of initial placement of a faculty member on the academic salary schedule shall be based upon education.
-New hires shall normally be placed at the minimum of the appropriate grade, unless the institution chooses to consider relevant experience up to a maximum of twenty-five percent above the minimum.
-The institution guidelines for evaluating relevant experience shall be in writing and publicly available.
-Each year of relevant experience (as determined by the institution) will equate to an additional 2.5 percent up to the maximum stated above. - b.
+The initial placement of faculty on the salary schedule is in accordance with Title 4, Chapter 3, Sections 25 and 27 of the Board of Regents Handbook. - b.
 Consideration will be given to authorizing a higher salary in order to attract an applicant with qualifications in areas pre-defined as difficult to recruit.
 Faculty senate and/or Human Resources shall submit recommendations to the president for designating difficult to recruit positions.
 The president shall review the recommendations, determine the positions that are to be designated difficult to recruit, and forward the same to the chancellor.
 Designating difficult to recruit positions will be reviewed on a yearly basis by the System and approved by the chancellor.
 The president will make the final determination on initial salary placement for those positions determined to be difficult to recruit. - 3.
 Movement on the Schedule.
 Salary increases, as set forth below, may occur as a result of the Community College Professional Advancement Program, cost of living adjustments, merit awards, salary equity adjustments, award of tenure, or promotional/rank/benchmark advancement. - a.
 Community College Professional Advancement Program.
 Advancement from grade to grade on the salary schedule is governed by the Community College Professional Advancement Program set forth in Section 3 below.